cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 ## Queries

 A `query` is a request for information made by end-users of applications through an interface and processed by a full-node.
 A `query` is received by a full-node through its consensus engine and relayed to the application via the ABCI.
-It is then routed to the appropriate module via `baseapp`'s `queryrouter` so that it can be processed by the module's query service (./query-services.md).
+It is then routed to the appropriate module via `BaseApp`'s `queryrouter` so that it can be processed by the module's query service (./query-services.md).
 For a deeper look at the lifecycle of a `query`, click [here](../interfaces/query-lifecycle.md).

 ### gRPC Queries